mmillerxyz/Vigilante-Toolset/README.md

 <a href="https://github.com/MBHudson/Vigilante-Toolset/blob/master/README.md#usage"><img border="0" alt="DEMO/TUTORIAL" src="https://github.com/MBHudson/Vigilante-Toolset/blob/master/mainsmall.png" width="350" height="150" align="middle"> </a>

 For each menu a corresponding number, from left to right, 1, 2, 3.
 You confirm your selection by the ENTER key.
-Typing, without quotes, "HELP" will always bring you back to the usage page.
+Typing, without quotes, "help" will always bring you back to the usage page.
 Type the letter "q" to quite from main menu.

 ### Menu "1"